ElexemSDdR/valen.dots/README.md

 # And finally, open nvim
 nvim
 ```
-To configure nvim, u can open the main confiig file, the config.vim to configure it with vimscript or also can be config.lua to configure it with lua.
+To configure nvim, u can open the main config file, the config.vim to configure it with vimscript or also can be config.lua to configure it with lua.
 If you want, you can copy my configuration reeplacing the nvim folder of the .config directory on your computer with the nvim folder of the valen.dots.
 ```bash
 # Delete the nvim folder of .config if it exists, remember do the backup before delete it